**Open Colleges does not currently offer this course**

 Have you ever wondered what a day in the life of a zookeeper is like?
-In order to give you a peek at what goes on behind the scenes, we talked to Paul Whitehorn, the Operations Manager at Mogo Zoo on the coast of New South Wales.
+To give you a peek at what goes on behind the scenes, we talked to Paul Whitehorn, the Operations Manager at Mogo Zoo on the coast of New South Wales.

 While interacting with and feeding animals is certainly part of zookeeping life, there’s more to it than most people realise.
 Paul has built up a pretty impressive resume since he started out 27 years ago, and he’s enjoyed everything from working with carnivores at Melbourne Zoo to carrying out field work in Africa.